SparkPlugCapital/voltron-translate/README.md

 ### The Double Underscore Method

-Voltron Translate extends ActiveRecord::Base, ActionController::Base, ActionMailer::Base, and ActionView::Base with a __ (double underscore) method that makes internationalization and/or translating static phrases easier.
+Voltron Translate extends the ruby String class with a _ (single underscore) method that makes internationalization and/or translating static phrases easier.

 Once installed, from any class that extends from any of the four rails classes listed you can use the double underscore method to allow for text translation.
 For example: